nixrod/led-status/README.md

 # led-status
-A showcase for an interaction between an esp8266, and a backend which runs a webapp
+A showcase for an interaction between an esp8266, and a backend(nodejs or PHP) which runs a webapp

 ## Hardware setup
 ![Schematic how to wire up the hardware](https://raw.githubusercontent.com/nixrod/led-status/master/schematic.png "Schematic")